chipweinberger/flutter_pcm_sound/README.md

 In contrast to [raw_sound](https://pub.dev/packages/raw_sound), FlutterPcmSound uses a callback `setFeedCallback` to signal when to feed more samples.

+You can lower the queued sample threshold for your callback `setFeedThreshold` to achieve real time audio.

 You can also manually `feed` whenever you like.

 ## Usage